mocks-server/website/docs/releases/migrating-from-v3.md

 ### Migrating variants defined as plain response object

-Variants using the `default` handler containing a plain response and status can be migrated simply adding a `type: "json"` property, and renaming the `response` property into `options`.
+Variants using the `default` handler containing a plain object response and a status can be migrated simply adding a `type: "json"` property, and renaming the `response` property into `options`.
 So, a variant defined in version lower than 3.5 as:

 ```js
 module.exports = [